wp-plugins/website-monetization-by-magenet/readme.txt

 3. "Pages options" menu

 == Changelog ==
+= 1.0.18 =
+* The bug, which show warning on site fixed

 = 1.0.17 =
 * The bug, which didn't show the links on tags pages and categories pages, and some other pages, was fixed